What do marketing and hiring have in common?

 On the Applicants page, you’ll see everyone who has applied plus their LinkedIn profile, contact information, and resume.

 LinkedIn allows you to tag someone as a good fit or “not a fit,” as well as message people, save their application as a PDF, share their profile, or make other notes about them.

 Once you’ve tagged everyone as a good or bad fit, you can click on the “Manage Candidates” tab to work with just those who are a good fit.
 As you contact them on LinkedIn, the management dashboard will note this and keep track of them as you move them through your funnel.

 The most notable tool for your business will be the export function because your hiring funnel lives outside of LinkedIn.

 Step 2: Selecting a candidate who fits your job, company, and goals

 We recommend exporting everyone’s information and creating an applicant spreadsheet.
-The goal is to create a database that you can use in a CRM like Infusionsoft by Keap to build a contact funnel and tagging system to keep the process smooth.
+The goal is to create a database that you can use in a CRM like Keap to build a contact funnel and tagging system to keep the process smooth.